gdlyan/yc-playground/nocodb-pg-tf/04 Deploy NocoDB/readme.md

 ## Prerequisites
 - You need to have the [`03 Create PostgreSQL Server`]() tutorial completed before starting this one
-- Please copy the folder "04 Deploy NocoDB" into a new project directory.
+- Please copy the folder "03 Create PostgreSQL Server" into a new project directory named "04 Deploy NocoDB".
 We will further refer to "04 Deploy NocoDB" as to our *root module* directory or *project*  directory.
 You may use `cp -R  '03 Create PostgreSQL Server' '04 Deploy NocoDB'` command
 - Navigate to `'04 Deploy NocoDB'` directory and run `./dterraform init`.
 - During completion of [02 Create Network]() tutorial you should have generated  password-less ssh keys.
 If not yet, use the command below as an example
 ```